As the season develops, 2022-23's NBA championship odds are continuing to see significant shifting after much stagnation in the early months.

-It's truly anybody's crown coming into this season, so let's take a look at the latest odds to win the NBA championship.
+It's truly anybody's crown, so as the contenders continue to trade places on the board, let's take a look at the latest odds to win the NBA championship.

 2022-23 NBA Championship odds